tjelvar-olsson/tjelvar-olsson.github.io/_drafts/using_cookiecutter_as_a_passive_code_generator.md

 2 directories, 1 file
 ```

-You now have enough boilerplate to run cookiecutter.
-Actually you have more
+We now have enough boilerplate to run cookiecutter.
+Actually we have more
-than enough, at this point you do not need the ``version`` and ``author``
+than enough, at this point we do not need the ``version`` and ``author``
 variables.

-Let us run it to see it in action.
+Let us create an "awesome" Python package to see it in action.

 ```bash
 $ cookiecutter mypyproject/